 Learn More About the Benefits of Eggs

-While a high choline content is one of the best health benefits eggs can provide, eggs can also help you meet many of your other nutritional needs.
+Having a high choline content is one of the best health benefits eggs can provide but they can also help you meet many other nutritional needs.
 Find out more about the role of eggs in daily nutrition today.